-From each Subject Block A to G, one subject must be chosen from each - two cannot be chosen from the same block.
+From each Subject Block A to F, one subject must be chosen from each - two cannot be chosen from the same block.

-Figure 3: (I)GCSE/BTEC Subject Blocks, January 2024 (Please note these are subject to change)
+Fig 3: (I)GCSE/BTEC Subject Blocks, January 2025 (Please note these are subject to change) Please note:

-Please note:

 - Science: either Combined Science or Triple Science must be chosen.
-Please consult the Science department for advice. - Curriculum Support may be chosen for those students who have special permission from Keeley Toms, Head of ILC. - EAL: Students who have been receiving EAL (English as an Additional Language) lessons must select to follow EAL as one of their options.
-Please consult Harriet Custance, Head of EAL, beforehand.
+Please consult the Science department for advice. - Global Perspectives or Religious Studies: one must be selected as a core subject. - Curriculum Support may be chosen for those students who have special permission from Stuart Bracewell, Head of ILC. - EAL: Students who have been receiving EAL (English as an Additional Language) lessons must select to follow EAL as one of their options.
+Please consult Harriet Custance, Head of EAL, beforehand. - MFL: Native speakers of a language offered at IGCSE should consult Victoria Dovaston, Head of MFL, before selecting this as an option. - DT and Engineering: Due to the significant coursework element in both courses, students should speak to Mark Smith if they're considering choosing both.